jfriestedt/Monorail/README.md

 Monorail is a lightweight MVC framework inspired by Rails.

 ## Features
-Monorail provides you with session cookies, a base controller, ERB views, and a router to direct HTTP requests
+Monorail provides you with session cookies, a base controller, ERB views, and a router to direct HTTP requests.

+After starting a server, you'll be able to create routes and controllers to field your HTTP requests.
+Controllers will use their inherited base controller functionality to field your requests and construct a response according to your views, and the response will be returned to your browser!

 ## Getting Started
 1. Clone this repo and use `cd` to navigate to it
 2. Run `bundle install`
-3. Start a server
+3. Start a server by running `ruby bin/server.rb`
 4. Follow the instructions below to add Controllers, Routes, and Views.

 ## Adding controllers